 City : Motivation Turbine : Healthy Living

-A healthy life style is very important – especially in a stressful time of your life.
-Keeping healthy with exercise and a healthy diet can help you feel much better inside!
+A healthy lifestyle is very important – especially in a stressful time of your life.
+Keeping well with exercise and a healthy diet can help you feel much better inside!

 Being and feeling healthy can also help you sleep better, have more energy, and fight illnesses better.

 Exercise can also help boost your mood as getting yourself moving releases endorphins - the hormone that makes us feel happy!